 "Arch Beach, Laguna" Jonathan Art Foundation collection, acquired with major funding from the Jane Lauman Trust and Richard Reitzell

-"Laguna Rocks, Low Tide" Jonathan Art Foundation collection, acquired with major funding by the Jane Lauman Trust
+"Laguna Rocks, Low Tide" Jonathan Art Foundation collection, acquired with major funding from the Jane Lauman Trust